ceciliaraho/Signs-in-Music/README.md

 ## How it works
 1. Real-Time Video Capture and Gesture Recognition:
-   * Dataset Creation: We created a custom dataset consisting of 10 specific signs: 'art', 'baby', 'cherry', 'hello', 'iloveyou', 'mommy', 'music', 'party', 'sun', and 'thanks'.
+   * Dataset Creation (implemented in `main1.py` and `utils.py`): We created a custom dataset consisting of 10 specific signs: 'art', 'baby', 'cherry', 'hello', 'iloveyou', 'mommy', 'music', 'party', 'sun', and 'thanks'.
-   * Model Training: Using this dataset, we trained a neural network to recognize these gestures.
+   * Model Training (implemented in `data_processing.py`): Using this dataset, we trained a neural network to recognize these gestures.
    * Neural Network Architecture:
      - Input Layer: Receives images of hand gestures.
      - Convolutional Layers: Extracts spatial features from the images using Conv1D layers.